ILYMUN/gatsby-website/content/pages/international-court-of-justice.md

 \- **The Presidency:**

-This year they are represented by Lisa Matimati, Belal Mohamed, Roman Harding and Vanessa Chioaru.
+This year they are represented by Emma Andreetta, Guillemette Leurs, &  Yasmine Mardak.

 \- **The Advocacy:**